Riverscapes/RiverscapesToolbar/docs/quickstart.md

 We are working to streamline and remove as many of these steps as we can but for now here are the instructions.

+***Q: How do I know if I have the developer or standalone version of QGIS installed?***

+A: Generally if you see a folder in your c:\ drive called `c:\OSGEO4W64` then you have the developer version of QGIS installed and should follow those instructions (below)

 ## Step 1: Install AWS CLI (Amazon Web Services Command-Line Interface)

 Installing the AWS CLI will allow you to set up your AWS credentials in the system in a place where the RAVE plugin can find them: